DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 ### ⚡ Energy Consumption (mandatory this year !)

-As in the last year, energy consumption (kWh) is going to be considered as additional metric to rank the submitted systems, therefore it is mandatory to report the energy consumption of the submitted models [11].
+Since last year, energy consumption (kWh) is going to be considered as additional metric to rank the submitted systems, therefore it is mandatory to report the energy consumption of the submitted models [11].

 Participants need to provide, for each submitted system (or at least the best one), the following energy consumption figures in kWh using [CodeCarbon](https://github.com/mlco2/codecarbon):